In our regular round-up of research that's relevant to physiotherapy staff, Janet Wright looks at the latest research news.

 Research is important, says the CSP.
 One way for members to take part is by keeping up to date with the latest findings so you can use that knowledge, where relevant, in your work.

-for example.
-CSP members no longer have to wait to receive a printed copy every three months but can now read the full text of everything online
+Read Physiotherapy journal, for example.
+CSP members no longer have to wait to receive a printed copy every three months but can now read the full text of everything onlineas it is published, via a link herefrom the website.

 In addition, general medical journals also publish some studies involving physiotherapy.
 See for example the BMJ website here.